Leapmotor B03X: Overview

-Images of the A10 were released in November of 2025, and the model be revealed at the Guangzhou Auto Show.
+Images of the A10 were released in November 2025, and the model be revealed at the Auto Guangzhou.
 It is expected to slot below the B01 in Leapmotor's lineup.
-The A10 is a small crossover SUV and is expected to rival the Ford Puma Gen-E. The A10 will share the LEAP 3.5 platform shared with the B01, the B10, and the Lafa 5 but uses a charging port located at the front unlike the B-series models that have the port at the back.
+The A10 is a small crossover SUV and is expected to rival the Ford Puma Gen-E. The A10 will share the LEAP 3.5 platform shared with the B01, the B10, and the Lafa 5.
+Sales of the model began on 26 March 2026.

 The A10 is the first model of Leapmotor's A-series and is set to launch in 2026.
 It will be joined by another model in the series that is also planned for a 2026 launch, but later than the A10's launch.

+In Europe, The A10 will be sold as the Leapmotor B03X, which is also its model code.

-Design and features
+Design

-The design of the A10 shares elements with the B10 as well as the C10.
+The design of the B03X shares elements with the B10 as well as the C10.
 Both the front and rear LED signatures were designed to look like smiley emojis.
 A black C-pillar is present and creates a floating roof effect.
 A LiDAR sensor is also present on the roof, as are flush door handles.
-Although nothing is known about the interior, it is expected to use a design similar to the other Leapmotor models that use a large touchscreen and a clean dashboard.
+The B03X has its charging port located at the front unlike previous Leapmotor B-series models that have the port at the back.

+Features

+The B03X's dashboard features an 8.8-inch digital instrument cluster and a 14.6-inch 2.5K-resolution central infotainment touchscreen, which are powered by a Snapdragon 8155P or a Snapdragon 8295P on higher configurations.
+The A10 is available with an optional ADAS system capable of semiautonomous driving in urban conditions, which uses a sensor suite consisting of one 128-line Hesai LiDAR, 3 mmWave radars, 11 cameras, and 12 ultrasonic sensors, and is powered by a Snapdragon 8650 SoC.

 Powertrain

-As with the interior, no details about the A10's powertrain have been revealed.
-However, it is speculated to use a front-wheel-drive setup with a 60 kWh battery of unknown material.
+The B03X is a battery electric vehicle available with two rear-wheel drive powertrain options.
+The base configuration is uses a motor powered by a 39.8kWh air-cooled LFP battery pack, capable of 403 km CLTC range and recharging from 30–80% in 30 minutes.
+Higher configurations are equipped with a 121 hp motor which is powered by a liquid-cooled LFP battery pack which can charge from 30–80% in 16 minutes and has a CLTC range of 505 km.
+All variants have a top speed of 160 km/h.